Swizec/react-d3-workshop/src/pages/7-animation.md

 ```

 Select an element, a `<path>`, start a transition, make it last `80` milliseconds, `attrTween` the path definition, `d`, attribute using the tween returned from `arcTween`.

-We're going to use this `arcTween` in our example project later.